 Noise Pollution: Awaaz Foundation’s pioneering Noise Pollution campaign, which started in 2002, has overwhelming public support in Mumbai and is gradually spreading to other parts of India including Benares, Bangalore, Pune and other cities with vigorous citizen-led campaigns.

 Sumaira filed public interest litigation (PIL) in the Bombay High Court against relaxation of the Noise Rules to permit use of loudspeakers unto 15 days a year unto midnight in 2002 along with the Bombay Environmental Action Group and two doctors.
 She organized the first two major seminars on noise pollution in 2004 and 2006.
 Awaaz Foundation was registered in February 2006.
 In 2007, Awaaz Foundation filed a second PIL against noise from traffic and construction and for noise mapping of Mumbai.
 The Petitions were finally heard and disposed off in August 2016.
 Sumaira filed a Contempt Petition against two Police officers when the police themselves violated the conditions of Silence Zones of the Court Order.
 The Petition was disposed of by the Court after the State Government f Maharashtra filed an Undertaking not to permit any loudspeaker in Silence Zones.
+Compliance hearings of this Order continue on a regular basis and have resulted in noise mapping of all 27 major cities of Maharashtra by NEERI, decibel meters at all police stations, noise mitigation measures for the Mumbai Metro construction, and a year-long awareness campaign against honking in partnership with the Maharashtra Government.
+In 2018, the Government of Maharashtra banned the use of DJs during festivals and the noise levels from all festivals reduced drastically from pervious years.

 Awaaz Foundation networks with citizens’ groups and other NGOs to achieve maximum impact and has organized volunteers, offered support, legal advice and education to people suffering from excessive environmental noise.
 It has independently monitored noise levels of loudspeakers, construction equipment, traffic and firecrackers and interacted with the Authorities to ensure their support and co-operation.
 Due to pressure, the Mumbai Police set up a dedicated phone number to tackle citizens’ noise complaints and are strictly implementing timings and other requirements of the Noise Rules.
+In 2018, citizens' complaints increased in number and the anti-noise pollution campaign was acknowledged to have become a participatory citizens' movement endorsed by the Chief Minister of Maharashtra when he declared 2018 to be a year against noise pollution.

 Educational programs and publications for schools, colleges, citizens groups and authorities empowered to implement the laws were also conducted through collaboration with other NGOs and citizens’ groups and were so successful that the State Government has undertaken similar programs in all municipal schools throughout Maharashtra State in 2010 and thereafter.